zmelina99/todos/README.md

 ### Client
 1. cd app and npm i
-2. Add .env file and add this wariable: REACT_APP_URL, the value should be the url your server is running at
+2. Add .env file and add this variable: REACT_APP_URL, the value should be the url your server is running at
 3. run npm run start

 ## Take a look!